 Undergraduate Admissions accepts up to 105 quarter units of community college coursework, but the university’s residence requirement states that you must take no more than 10 of your last 45 quarter units at another institution.

 To petition to enroll in a course at another institution while simultaneously attending UC Davis, please submit a Simultaneous Enrollment petition to the Engineering Undergraduate Office in 1050 Kemper Hall.
-Your request will then be reviewed within 10 business days.
+Your request will be reviewed within 10 business days.

 The academic probation and dismissal policies outlined in the General Catalog will be rigorously enforced according to the following guidelines: